Search

 #3 Consistently Show Your Work – Showing your work requires you to use a standardized process (the process you should practice using in your study time over and over again), and good processes almost always lead to good results.
 It is easy to make careless mistakes when a good process is skipped if you decide to save time by doing a conversion quickly in your head rather than on paper, for instance.
 Don’t do that.
 Commit to using your process and showing your work on every problem, every conversion, every time – both when studying and on the exam.
 Going the extra mile in this way will help prevent careless mistakes.

-#4 Regularly Practice a Prototype Question for Each “Core Concept” – If your nursing school gave you a blueprint for the exam, they may have broken it down into something like this: out of 30 questions on the exam you will have 2 questions on Insulin, 4 on Oral Meds, 5 on IV Dosages, etc. These are the general concepts they will be testing you on, so these are the concepts you need to master.
+#4 Regularly Take a “Mini-Exam” with “Core Concept” Questions – If your nursing school gave you a blueprint for the exam, they may have broken it down into something like this: out of 30 questions on the exam you will have 2 questions on Insulin, 4 on Oral Meds, 5 on IV Dosages, etc. These are the general concepts they will be testing you on, so these are the concepts you need to master.
 The encouraging part is, these exams usually only test you on a handful of concepts that are pretty standardized.
 You can study a zillion questions, but when time is limited, less done well can actually become more.
-Here’s a solution: write down 1 prototype (a.k.a. model/example) question that encapsulates each specific concept you must know and practice regularly in order to be successful on your exam.
+Here’s a solution: write down 1 prototype (a.k.a. model/example) question that encapsulates each specific concept you must know.
+By doing this, you create for yourself a “mini-exam” that you can practice regularly.
+Why is this so powerful?
 Once you know how to solve for each concept, you simply plug in new numbers for all the varied questions that come your way that test for that same concept.
 It’s that easy!
 If you want to make this really easy, feel free to check out CapsuleRN’s succinct 2-page “23 Core Concept Questions” in the Dosage Calculations Bundle (click here)!

 #5 Create a Study Packet – One quick way to make this exam less intimidating without even studying is to create a study packet in which everything you need to study and review for success is in one place.
 Your packet should be comprehensive enough to touch on every concept that your school said will be on your exam (there should be at least 1 practice question for each concept in your packet so you can regularly practice solving that type of question) but that does not mean it has to be huge – it can be anywhere from 5-20 pages.
 Organizing, simplifying, and summarizing information into less pages can be helpful to make a more condensed packet.
 Just to clarify, what is in this packet is not everything there is to know about dosage calculations (that would be overkill) but only what you actually need to regularly review to be successful on this exam.
 Remember, less can be more here so that you don’t get overwhelmed.
 To make your study packet simply print, gather, and staple the following resources together: